arokem/high-performance-python/_episodes/06b_dask_with_dataframes.md

 objectives:
 - "Use Dask DataFrames to analyze data from CSV files"
 keypoints:
-- "Dask arrays can speed up things even more, for array data"
+- "Dask DataFrames can speed up things even more, for tabular data"
-- "Dask provides a whole universe of tools for parallelization"
 ---

-Dask has implementations of several commonly-used pythonic data-structures.
-In particular, it implements a data structure that resembles the Numpy Array object and another data structure that resembles the Pandas DataFrame.
-This lets us do slightly more interesting things and leverage our knowledge of these tools.
 For example, let's say that we'd like to analyze a large data that resides in a collection of CSV files.